WHO ARE YOU GUYS?

 CAN I INTERN WITH CENTRICITY?

 We don’t have positions for everyone that would like to intern, but we do enjoy and appreciate having interns as part of our team.
-To check on internship availabilities, email [email protected].
+Here’s the application.
+Have at it.

 HOW CAN I BOOK ONE OF YOUR ARTISTS FOR A CONCERT?